What to know about psoriasis on the face

-There are several different types of psoriasis that can vary based on the appearance of the scales, as well as where on the body the psoriasis is located.
+There are several types of psoriasis, which vary depending on the appearance of the scales and their location on the body.

 Psoriasis on the face can cause a variety of symptoms and complications.
-In addition to physical effects, psoriasis on the face can be highly visible and may contribute to self-image problems and emotional difficulties in some people.
+Alongside physical symptoms, psoriasis on the face can be highly visible and may contribute to self-image problems and emotional difficulties in some people.

-However, there are many treatments available to help reduce these symptoms.
+However, many treatments are available to help reduce these symptoms.

 Symptoms and complications

-Facial psoriasis is often the result of scalp psoriasis.
-Lesions will extend from the scalp, and may appear as red, itchy areas.
-Sometimes, silvery-white scales will form.
+Lesions extend downward from the scalp and may appear as red or purple itchy areas.
+On occasion, silvery-white scales can form.

-Often, a person with facial psoriasis will have dead skin cells in their hair as well.
-In the first instance, this may be mistaken for dandruff from dry skin or skin sensitivity.
+A person with facial psoriasis will often have dead skin cells in their hair.
+At first glance, this may resemble dandruff from dry skin or skin sensitivity.

 Psoriasis on the face will most commonly affect the following areas:

-- skin between the nose and upper lip
+- the skin between the nose and upper lip

-Facial psoriasis can sometimes affect the eyelids, extending even to the eyelashes.
-This can cause redness, swelling, and crusting of the eyelids.
+Facial psoriasis can sometimes affect the eyelids, extending to the eyelashes.
+This can cause red or purple discoloration, swelling, and crusting of the eyelids.

-Psoriasis can also appear on the lips, inside the cheek, on the gums, or inside the nose.
-This is often very uncomfortable and may affect a person's ability to chew and swallow their food.
+Psoriasis can also cause symptoms on the lips, inside the cheeks, on the gums, or inside the nose.
+These are often very uncomfortable and may affect a person's ability to chew and swallow food.

-Psoriasis occurs due to the overactivity of immune system cells known as T cells in the body.
-Usually, T cells protect the body from bacteria and other infectious agents.
+Psoriasis occurs due to the overactivity of T cells in the immune system.
+This type of cell usually protects the body from bacteria and other infectious agents.

-When a person has psoriasis, the body triggers T cells in the absence of infection.
-As a result, the T cells cause other inflammatory responses that lead skin cells to develop rapidly.
+When a person has psoriasis, however, the body triggers T cells in the absence of any infection.
+The T cells then activate different inflammatory responses that cause skin cells to develop too rapidly.

 - injuries to the skin, such as from surgery

-Psoriasis on the face can be difficult to treat because the skin is very thin and sensitive.
+Psoriasis on the face can be difficult to treat because the skin is thin and sensitive.

-It is important that a doctor evaluates the skin and makes recommendations to ensure the treatments will not be too harsh for the face.
+It is important that a doctor evaluates the skin and makes recommendations to ensure that the treatments will not be too harsh or irritating for the facial skin.

-Sometimes, a person can apply over-the-counter topical corticosteroids, such as hydrocortisone, to the face to reduce the incidence and severity of facial psoriasis.
+People can apply over-the-counter (OTC) topical corticosteroids, such as hydrocortisone, to the face.
+This might help reduce the incidence and severity of facial psoriasis.
 However, people should only use OTC topical steroids short-term.

 - thin, transparent skin